 As shown, the scenarios were constructed to imply a hostile working environment for females/Black people and a potentially justifiable preference for a male/White for the positions.
-The scenarios were presented first without the underscored part, and participants had to correctly answer two comprehension questions about the scenarios to proceed.
-If they answered wrongly, they would stay on the page and could attempt the questions as many times as they would like, until they passed the checks.
+The scenarios were presented first without the underscored part, and participants had to correctly answer two comprehension questions about the scenarios before they could proceed.
+If they answered any of the questions incorrectly, they would stay on the page and reattempt the questions.
+They could attempt as many times as they would like to, until they passed the checks.

 After participants passed the comprehension checks, they were presented with the scenario again, this time with the underscored part.
 They then indicated whether they preferred a specific gender/ethnicity for the job described in the scenario on a 7-point scale (−3 = Yes, much better for women/a Black, −2 = Yes, better for women/a Black, −1 = Yes, slightly better for women/a Black, 0 = No, I do not feel this way at all, 1 = Yes, slightly better for men/a White, 2 = Yes, better for men/a White, 3 = Yes, much better for men/a White).
-Note that we presented positive values in the labels of the scale options.
-For example, we presented “3” for the option “Yes, much better for women/a Black,” though it was still coded as −3.
-This was a deviation from the original, where negative values were presented as they were.
+Note that only text but no numeric labels were presented.
+This was a deviation from the original, which presented the numeric labels.
 We decided to deviate to address the possibility that some participants might be bothered or upset when seeing that preferences for female or Black people are represented as minuses, and preferences for male or White people as pluses.
 Since this was a subtle deviation, we did not expect that it would have a systematic influence.
-We call this dependent measure gender/ethnicity preference henceforth.
+We henceforth call this dependent measure gender or ethnicity preference when referring to only one of them and hiring preference when referring to them together.

-On a separate page, participants indicated their agreement with one of the following statements: “Women are just as able as men to do any kind of job” (if they were assigned to the gender preference scenario) or “Blacks are just as able as Whites to do any kind of job” (if assigned to the ethnicity preference scenario; 7-point scale: −3 = disagree strongly, −2 = disagree, −1 = disagree slightly, 0 = neither agree nor disagree, 1 = agree slightly, 2 = agree, 3 = agree strongly).
+On a separate page, participants indicated their agreement with one of the following statements: “Women are just as able as men to do any kind of job” (if they were assigned to the gender preference scenario) or “Blacks are just as able as Whites to do any kind of job” (if assigned to the ethnicity preference scenario; 7-point scale: −3 = disagree strongly, −2 = disagree, −1 = disagree slightly, 0 = neither agree nor disagree, 1 = agree slightly, 2 = agree, 3 = agree strongly; again, only text labels were presented).
 These measures were not reported in the original published article but were included in the study materials.
-We included them here to have a faithful replication.
-We call this dependent measure gender/ethnicity attitude henceforth.
+We included them to have a faithful replication.
+We call this dependent measure gender or ethnicity attitude henceforth.

 Reputational concern (extension).
 Following the hiring scenarios, participants completed a 7-item concern-for-reputation scale (de Cremer & Tyler, 2005) on a 5-point scale (1 = not at all characteristic of me; 5 = extremely characteristic of me).
 Sample items of the scale include “I am rarely concerned about my reputation” and “I do not consider what others say about me.”
 (Cronbach’s α = []; McDonald’s omega = []).
 The item scores were averaged to obtain an index of general, trait-level reputational concern.